What is Payday Super?

 • ATO communications may also touch on the requirement to link a SSID to your ATO records because Sybiz Visipay uses a Sending Service Provider (SuperChoice Services).
 A deferral for this requirement has been granted until 30 June 2027 to reduce the burden of transitioning to Payday Super.

 • Review SuperStream submission responses for any uncorrected errors - some super funds will accept submissions that have incorrect details, such as incorrect member numbers, if other information is sufficient to provide a match.
-With tighter timelines under Payday Super, some funds may reject incorrect submissions going forward.
+With tighter timelines under Payday Super, some funds may start rejecting incorrect submissions they previously accepted.
 For SybizSuper users, review completed submissions in the Sybiz Employer Portal that do not have a tick in the status indicator.

 • Familiarise yourself with the ATO compliance approach.